 It was the world’s biggest dome when Brunelleschi’s Duomo was built.
 It’s entirely made out of bricks.
 After you climb and see the beautiful structure up close, you’ll fully appreciate this incredible site.

 Fun fact: A statue of Filippo Brunelleschi sits outside Palazzo dei Canonici, admiring his masterpiece.

 - The entrance to the Cathedral is FREE, but be prepared to line up to enter.
 Closed on Sundays.

-- You can also climb to the top of the Duomo for a small a beautiful view of the city.
-Advance reservations are needed.
-Please note that there are 463 steps and if you’re claustrophic, you may want to skip.
-[Book Tickets Here]
+- You can also climb to the top of the Duomo for a small beautiful view of the city.
+Reservations are needed.
+Please note that there are 463 steps; if you’re claustrophobic, you may want to skip this.
+[Directly Book Tickets Here]

-- If you would like to visit and climb Giotto’s Bell Tower, that is a separate line.
-Advance reservations are needed.
+- To climb Giotto’s Bell Tower is a separate line.
+Reservations are needed.
 Please note there are 414 steps.
-[Book Tickets Here]
+[Directly Book Tickets Here]

-While this museum features many sculptures from Michelangelo and artwork from other artists, the David is center of it.
-This is a smaller museum, compared to the Uffizi.
+The is a smaller museum compared to the Uffizi.
 Here you will get a sense of how Michelangelo worked.
-He believed that these figured lived inside the marble and it was his job to sculpt them out.
+He believed these figures lived inside the marble, and it was his job to sculpt them out.

 - Advanced tickets are required.
 Closed Mondays.
-[Book Tickets Here]
+[Directly Book Tickets Here]

 Piazza della Signoria is one of the main squares in Florence.
-It is in front of Palazzo Vecchio and it overlooks part of the Uffizi.
-It is also most known for having a copy of Michelangelo’s David in the square.
+The piazza is located in front of Palazzo Vecchio and overlooks part of the Uffizi.
+It is also known for having a copy of Michelangelo’s David in the square.

 Fun fact: The real David statue once resided in the same spot for over 400 years.